benjystanton/benjystanton.github.io/_posts/2010-10-17-designing-user-experience-in-casinos.md

 ## Navigating a casino

 Las Vegas is almost the complete opposite.
-The signage in the casinos is “weak”.
+The signage in the casinos is intentionally misleading.
 It’s easy to find the slot machines but if you want the exit, or even some food, you really have to pay attention and keep focused.
 They are designed to keep people inside, spending money.

 ## So why doesn’t poor navigation annoy casino users?